1 dead, 6 injured as EPS investigates brazen morning shooting at Edmonton lounge - Edmonton | Globalnews.ca

-Edmonton police are investigating after shots fired at a north central lounge left one person dead and six others injured.
+Edmonton police are investigating after seven people were shot at a north central lounge, leaving one dead.

 Around 2:45 a.m.
 Saturday, EPS were called to the bar located at 124 Street and 118 Avenue for reports of shots fired.
 Global News spoke to people in the area who said the incident originated near the Ertale Lounge.